Data Protection

 On Windows

-• Specify “PennKey@kite.upenn.edu” (without the quotes) as your username, NOT just “PennKey” (or some local username)
+- In the Credentials Popup, specify “PennKey@kite.upenn.edu” (without the quotes) as your Username:, NOT just “PennKey” (or some local username)

 On Apple MacOS